 Marketers are happy to respond to and create insecurities.
 Here’s one we haven’t covered before, shoes and inserts for men that covertly increase their height:

 Borrowed from The Social Complex, a heightism blog.
-See also guest posts from The Social Complex introducing the concept of heightism as a gendered prejudice and discussing heightism (and other icky stuff) at Hooters.Lisa Wade is a professor of sociology at Occidental College.
+See also guest posts from The Social Complex introducing the concept of heightism as a gendered prejudice and discussing heightism (and other icky stuff) at Hooters.Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
 You can follow her on Twitter and Facebook.